Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Water offsetting vs. carbon offsetting: both require internal reduction as a priority and high-integrity credits.

-Well-designed and independently verified water offsetting can complement reduction and stewardship strategies, contributing to basin water security and the achievement of SDG 6 and SDG 15.
-However, it must apply strong criteria for additionality, transparency, and local relevance to avoid superficial solutions.
+Well-designed and independently verified water offsetting can complement reduction and stewardship strategies, contributing to basin water security and to SDG 6 and SDG 15.
+It must, however, apply strong criteria for additionality, transparency and local relevance to avoid superficial solutions.
+At Manglai we help companies measure their water footprint and prepare credible sustainability reporting.
+Discover how Manglai can help you.

 Companies that trust us